 - Describe a social media account, page, or community in accordance with the Social Media Guidelines.

 All other uses of a Mozilla trademark require our prior written permission.
-This includes, without limiting the generality of the above, any use of a Mozilla trademark in a domain name.
+This includes any use of a Mozilla trademark in a domain name.
 Contact us at email@example.com for more information.

 When allowed, how should I use a Mozilla trademark?